fastlane/fastlane/README.md

 ## How is my password stored?

-`WatchBuild` uses the secure [CredentialsManager](https://github.com/fastlane/credentials_manager) from [fastlane](https://fastlane.tools) that stores your credentials in your local keychain.
+`WatchBuild` uses the secure [CredentialsManager](https://github.com/fastlane/credentials_manager) from [fastlane](https://fastlane.tools) that stores credentials in your local keychain.

 # Tips
 ## [`fastlane`](https://fastlane.tools) Toolchain